chriscohen/codeception-drupal-content-types/README.md

       be chosen at random by the Field class.
 Special values can also be used here.
 See 'special values' below.
 - **extras** is a list of all extras (elements to interact with on the node edit form) that aren't fields in their own right.
 See below for more.
+  - **globalExtras** is a list of the "reused" extras on this type.
+This works the same as globalFields but with things that are on the node form that are not actually fields.
 - **submit** is the CSS or XPath used to find the submit button on the node add or edit form for this content type.
 The Drupal default is "#edit-submit" and this can be omitted if you're using the default on your site.